 Spiritually, trauma affects us at our root chakra, the energy center in our bodies associated with our sense of safety, security and belonging.
 Thus, racial trauma short circuits our sense of safety, security and belonging, which are fundamental human needs that must be met in order for us to fully develop, evolve and flourish.

-Put another way, trauma tears us apart and leaves us with deep wounds to heal.
-These wounds can manifest even if an institution is well-intended and committed to creating a space of belonging.
+Put another way, trauma tears us apart and leaves us with wounds to heal.